 Archivists love nothing more than a good mystery, and once on the trail, other clues inevitably pop up.
 In 2005, for example, a spectacular recording was discovered by a specialist at the Library of Congress, documenting a November 1957 Carnegie Hall performance that featured a legendary collaboration between Monk and tenor saxophonist John Coltrane.
 Like many events at the Hall, the 1957 concert had been recorded by Voice of America for overseas broadcast and had remained tucked away for years, one of more than 50,000 recordings in the library’s VOA collection.

 That discovery was much on the minds of Carnegie Hall’s archivists while on the trail for more information about the April 6, 1974, Monk tribute concert.
 Needless to say, hearts raced when a tiny notation was discovered in the Carnegie Hall booking ledger for that date: “USIA.”
 USIA is the United States Information Agency, the parent organization for Voice of America.
 A call was immediately placed to the reference archivists at the LOC Recorded Sound Section: Might they happen to have a recording of the 1974 concert?
 Sadly, none of the records in their database pointed to the Carnegie Hall event.
 Still, considering that the 1957 Monk/Coltrane recordings remained undiscovered for nearly 50 years, their true nature obscured by the meager and cryptic notations of the recording engineer on the tape box, hope springs eternal.

-Thumbnail Photograph of Monk at Carnegie Hall: Peter Cunningham
+Header Photograph of Monk at Carnegie Hall: Peter Cunningham